Xonesix/racketdumbcalculator/devlog.md

 1. Make sure numbers are using floating point
 2. Format History with <histId> : <result> (i'm going to put a dollar sign there just incase)
 3. General error for evaluate func

+# 8:42

+- Well that's almost it
+- I finished floating point
+- I finished general error function
+- All that's left is the history formatting